NEONScience/NEON-Data-Skills/tutorials/R/pheno-cam/phenology_modeling_with_phenor.md

 The data use policy does not allow to distribute data so this will conclude the tutorial portion on downloading PEP725 observational data.
-However, the use of the formatting functions required in *phenor* is consistent and the example using PhenoCam data (see below) should make you confident in processing data from the PEP725 database once downloaded.
+However, the use of the formatting functions required in *phenor* is consistent and the example using PhenoCam data, above, should make you confident in processing data from the PEP725 database once downloaded.

 ### PEP Climate Data